Apple “Hollywood In Your Pocket – Behind the Scenes”

 The Hurt Locker – Trailer

-Bigelow also teamed up with VR creator Imraan Ismail to create “The Protectors: Walk in the Ranger’s Shoes.”
-This short VR documentary film follows a group of Garamba National Park rangers through the Democratic Republic of Congo, exploring the African elephants’ race toward extinction at the hands of ivory-seeking poachers.
-The project premiered on Earth Day at the Tribeca Film festival, garnering great praise from a wide audience, including Hilary Clinton who dubbed the film “remarkable”.
+Bigelow also teamed up with VR creator Imraan Ismail to create “The Protectors: Walk in the Ranger’s Shoes,” a short VR documentary film exploring the African elephants’ race toward extinction at the hands of ivory-seeking poachers.
+The film premiered at the Tribeca Film festival and was dubbed “remarkable” by Hilary Clinton.

 Bigelow co-directed a campaign for International Day of the Girl, “I Am Not a Weapon.”
 The campaign details the experiences of nine girls kidnapped by Boko Haram; the terrorist group attempted to weaponize the girls, but they heroically refused.
 Her work for Budweiser “Typical American” aired during the Super Bowl and is an uplifting film that celebrates the American spirit and the real-life stories of communities across the country.
 Most recently, Bigelow directed “Hollywood in Your Pocket” for Apple alongside Oscar-winning Cinematographer Greig Fraser.
 The film, which was shot entirely on the iPhone 13 Pro, features some of cinema’s most iconic genres and earned Bigelow a DGA nomination for Outstanding Directorial Achievement in Commercials.